 While crossing the loop, ensure you slow down your vehicles and stop, allow the bison to pass at their own pace.

-Within the boundaries of Elk Island National Park, lies the Beaver Hill – dark sky reserve.
+- Stargazing – Within the boundaries of Elk Island National Park, lies the Beaver Hill – dark sky reserve.
 Beaver Hills and the nearby Astotin Lake is a wonderful location for stargazers and Northern Lights chasers.
+Be sure to check the season or northern lights forecast before hand.
 Learn more about Stargazing at the Beaver Hills here

 - Closest Airport: YEG – Edmonton International Airport